fabrice-etanchaud/dbt-dremio/README.md

     +database: track17
     +schema: no_schema

-**Please not that because dremio has no CREATE SCHEMA command, all schemas must be created before in the UI or via the API**
+**Please note that because dremio has no CREATE SCHEMA command yet, all schemas must be created before in the UI or via the API**

 # Rendering of a relation